-- Free printable (located at the end of this post!)
+- Free printable card – Grab the free file by filling out the purple form at the end of this post.

 - Printer and printer paper – I used Neenah 110 lb paper

 - Clear craft plastic like Grafix Clear Craft Plastic.
-You can also cut up a page protector
+You can also cut up a plastic page protector.

 - Colored pencils or markers